The-Robo-Hobo/Apolaki/README.md

 Apolaki: A Time-Based Auto-Dimming Room Light
 A final project for CMPE Embedded System

-Apolaki, from the Filipino Mythodology (Tagalog and Pangasinan Regions), is the God of the Sun and Patron of Warriors.
+Apolaki, from the Mythology of Tagalog and Pangasinan Regions, is the God of the Sun and Patron of Warriors.
 source: [Apolaki: God of the Sun](https://thephilippinestoday.com/apolaki-god-of-the-sun-patron-of-warriors/)

 ## Development Device Configuration